the-engine-room/2015/index.md

 ![Mercy Corps]({{site.baseurl}}/media/logos/mercy.png)

 __Mercy Corps__ - We have worked with Mercy Corps to develop tip sheets for RD issues related to e-transfers.
-We are initially drafting 2 tip sheets (on Encryption and Data Minimisation) and will hopefully be contributing to the development of a broader Data Starter Kit for humanitarian field staff working on e-transfer programmes.
+We are initially drafting 2 tip sheets (on Encryption and Data Minimization) and will hopefully be contributing to the development of a broader Data Starter Kit for humanitarian field staff working on e-transfer programmes.

 #### Matchbox Partners